1. DISEASE/DISORDER:

 Specific secondary or associated conditions and complications

-One such side effect is radiation pneumonitis, which presents with dyspnea 2-3 months following high-dose external beam radiation in up to 15% of irradiated patients.7 Exudation of fluid into the alveoli causes decreased compliance and gas exchange, then eventual restrictive lung disease.
-Chemotherapy pneumonitis results in pulmonary fibrosis; it may be reversible if the offending agent is stopped.
-Offending drugs include Methotrexate, Bleomycin, and Mitomycin-C.
+Radiation pneumonitis may present with dyspnea two to three months after high-dose external beam radiation in up to 15% of irradiated patients.12 Exudation of fluid into the alveoli causes decreased compliance and gas exchange, with eventual development of restrictive lung disease..

-- The prefibrotic phase: usually asymptomatic and characterized by endothelial cell dysfunction.
-Local inflammation, increased vascular permeability and edema may result in necrosis of the microvasculature and subsequent local ischemia.
+• The prefibrotic phase is characterized by endothelial cell dysfunction.
+Local inflammation increased vascular permeability, and edema result in necrosis of the microvasculature and subsequent local ischemia.
+In this phase patients are usually asymptomatic.

-- The late fibroatrophic phase: successive remodeling of the extracellular matrix leads to progressively dense radiated tissue.
-This stage may develop and progress years or decades following RT, resulting in tissue that is poorly vascularized, friable and fragile.9
+• The late fibroatrophic phase is characterized by successive remodeling of the extracellular matrix resulting in dense radiated tissue.
+This stage may develop and progress years to decades following radiation therapy.
+As a result, affected tissue may become poorly vascularized, friable, and fragile.13

 History